 When you are writing a script such as lnks, it is easy to make mistakes.
-While you are debugging a script, you can use the shell's -x option, which causes the shell to display each command before it runs the command.
-This trace of a script's execution can give you a lot of information about where the problem is.
+You can use the shell's -x option to help debug a script.
+This option causes the shell to display each command before it runs the command.
+Tracing a script's execution in this way can give you information about where a problem lies.

-Suppose that Alex wants to run lnks as in the previous example, while displaying each command before it is executed.
-He can either set the -x option for the current shell (set -x) so that all scripts display commands as they are run or use the -x option to affect only the script he is currently executing:
+You can run lnks as in the previous example and cause the shell to display each command before it is executed.
+Either set the -x option for the current shell (set -x) so that all scripts display commands as they are run or use the -x option to affect only the shell that is running the script called by the command line.